Asheoo/World-of-Games/README.md

 ## Project Description

-Application theme is game store.Application is made for browsing and also buying games.
+Application theme is game store.
+Application is made for browsing and also buying games.

 ## Technologies used in this application